 Local Offroad Park: Prairie City SVRA

-Rubicon Trail: 4 Times from Loon to Tahoe
+Rubicon Trail: 5 Times from Loon Lake to Lake Tahoe

 Official CTI Score: 1020

 The front is on IRO 4.5″ ZJ coil springs with JKS ACOS (Adjustable Coil Over System) and Ruff Stuff Specialties coil plates to allow clearance for a straight over the knuckle tie rod.
 The coil plates raised the base of the coils by 1.5″ and the ACOS (without adjustment ring installed) provided an additional 1″ of lift, for a total of 7″ lift up front.
-The IRO long arms and 3 piece bolt on subframe assembly allows you to drop the center section while leaving control arms installed for transmission and/or transfer case service.
-The IRO long arm kit uses a one piece driver side control arm called the Iron Y which includes both the lower and upper arm in one piece with a caster adjuster.
-The caster adjuster has been removed and the caster has been set to a static degree.
-This was accomplished by replacing the stock upper bushing in the axle with an IRO flex joint that uses a 1/2″ bolt instead of the factory 10mm bolt.
-We drilled the slide slot in the Iron Y to fit the 1/2″ bolt, then welded a nut to the Iron Y so the bolt position will never change.
-The passenger side uses only a lower control arm, no upper.
-Front shocks are Doetsch Tech 8000 Prerunner series part# 8421 which are 32″ extended, 18.25″ compressed, 13.75″ of travel.
+The MetalCraft 3 piece bolt on sub frame allows you to drop the center section while leaving control arms installed for transmission and/or transfer case service.
+The MetalCraft 3 link kit uses identical lower links on both sides and only has an upper link on the driver’s side.
+All links are fully adjustable which allows you to dial in the pinion angle and alignment while also controlling the wheelbase.
+The front axle was pushed forward a bit to extend the wheelbase.
+This required a longer Tom Woods double double cardan drive shaft.
+Heims and bushings are 1.25″ Barnes 4WD.
+The factory upper bushing in the axle has been replaced with an IRO flex joint that uses a 1/2″ bolt instead of the smaller/weaker factory 10mm bolt.
+Shocks are Doetsch Tech 8000 Prerunner series part# 8421 which are 32″ extended, 18.25″ compressed, 13.75″ of travel.
 The shocks are mounted to IRO bar pin eliminators which replace the sloppy factory mounts.
 22″ extended stainless steel brake lines were installed to support the additional lift and flex.
-The front uses a custom built track bar with Ruff Stuff heim joints and adjustable axle side mount with a Rusty’s Offroad HD frame mount.
+The front uses a custom built track bar with Ruff Stuff 7/8″ heim joints and adjustable axle side mount with a Rusty’s Offroad HD frame mount.
 The front sway bar has been removed.

 The tie rod, drag link, and track bar were all custom made by Metal Craft Offroad Innovation using parts from Ruff Stuff Specialties.
 The tubing is all Ruff Stuff 1.5″ x .25″ wall DOM.
 The drag link bolts to a TeraFlex crossover / high steer knuckle which has been sleeved from 7/8″ holes to 3/4″ holes to allow the use of heim joints.
 KRF Machine provided the custom made hardened and heat treated steel sleeves.
 The knuckle swap was done to eliminate tie rod roll which causes a dead spot in the steering, and also to provide a higher mounting point which eliminates maxing out of misalignment angles on the drag link heims during flex.
 The pitman arm and knuckles were drilled to 3/4 to support 7/8 heim joints and grade 8 hardware.
 The tie rod sits over the knuckle which required trimming of the factory coil brackets and track bar bracket on the front axle.
 Ruff Stuff lower coil plates and retainers were used for additional clearance which increased the coil base height about 1.5 inches.
 The steering box brace from Mountain Vista Fabrication has been a great addition to support the 35×12.50 tires and prevent the steering box from being ripped from the uniframe.
 The steering box and power steering pump were recently replaced.
 The weak factory plastic power steering pulley broke and was replaced with an earlier ZJ steel pulley.
 The brittle cast factory power steering bracket that’s prone to cracking was replaced with a heavy duty billet aluminum bracket which is available in the online store.
 We swapped out the drop pitman arm for one that is about 2″ shorter than the one we had installed previously because it works better with the lift and steering setup.
 The goal is to always have the drag link and track bar be similar in length and angle.